davidleininger/leininger.tech-gridsome/work/catholic-af/index.md

 ---
-img: "./../images/lifeteen.jpg"
+img: "./poster.jpg"
-layout: page
 order: 1
 title: Catholic AF
 slug: catholic-af
 source: http://catholic.af
-tags: design, development
+tags: design, development, branding
 ---

 [Catholic.af](http://catholic.af) was rebuilt in April of 2015 for Life Teen's 30th anniversary.
 The website gets an average of 30,000 hits a day.
 Our CEO wanted to make sure that our site was constantly changing, so I came up with ad blocks on the homepage to trade out content on a regular basis, while featuring our events, resources, and products.